wunderbrick/btv-water-trail-cms/content/en/_index.md

 {{< /column >}}
 {{< /columns >}}

-## Water Levels
-Water levels along the BTV Water Trail fluctuate throughout the year, as well as different sections of the river.
-The river responds quickly to rain events.
-High water levels change river conditions and flow patterns and may make it unsuitable for inexperienced paddlers.
-The Water Trail is also impacted by drought.
-The section from Hampton to Buckhannon Riverwalk park can be floated in drought conditions, while most other sections may be scrappy.
-Visit the USGS Stream Gauge to check Water Levels.

 ## Floating by Canoe, Kayak, SUP, or Tube
 The BTV Water Trail offers beautiful scenery, with miles of beginner and family friendly flat water.
 Other sections have exciting Class I and Class II rapids.
 Be sure to practice safe boating practices: wear a personal floatation device, check river conditions prior to floating, and have a guide and map on any new section you want to explore.